ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * OPT8: Optionally, specify for the KDC to perform group rekeying (together or instead of renewing individual keying material) when receiving a Key Renewal Request (see {{new-keys}}).

-* OPT9: Optionally, specify the functionalities implemented at the 'control_path' resource hosted at the Client, including message exchange encoding and other details (see {{gid-post}}).
+* OPT9: Optionally, specify the functionalities implemented at the 'control_uri' resource hosted at the Client, including message exchange encoding and other details (see {{gid-post}}).

 * OPT10: Optionally, specify how the identifier of the sender's public key is included in the group request (see {{update-pub-key}}).